VoloBuilds/prompts/LearnToCode.md

 ## Introduction

-Use these prompts to get started learning how to code from scratch or simply to have AI (like ChatGPT or Claude Opus) write and modify code for you.
-Make AI a tool in your toolbox!
-This set of prompts is relating to practical software engineering problems and concepts.
+Use these prompts to get started learning how to code from scratch or simply to have AI write and modify code for you (via tools such as Cursor, Windsurf, and VS Code Copilot).
+This set of prompts should help you build your understanding of practical software engineering skills and concepts.

 At the bottom of this doc is a glossary of high-level terms that you may want to plug into the prompts to learn more.

-**Important note**: you ***need*** to use a high-quality model such as **GPT-4 or Claude Opus** to make this work.
+**Important note**: you ***need*** to use a high-quality model such as **Claude Sonnet 3.5** to make this work.
 Using GPT-3.5, Llama, or other similar models will only leave you frustrated and stuck.
-High-end models will generate much better code and explain things much more clearly (and correctly!)
+High-end models will generate much better code and explain things much more clearly (and correctly!).
+Also, do not be deceived by benchmarks - models such as OpenAI o3 may perform exceptionally well on coding benchmarks but are not necessarily the best choice for real-world coding.

 ## Exploring Concepts

 - **Starter Prompts**
   - What is [X] / How does [X] work / What does [X] mean?
 How do I use [X]? `<--- simple but super effective`
-  - I am a new developer learning learning to code.
+  - I am a new developer learning to code.
 Please help me create a basic [app idea] web app using the MERN stack
   - I am a new developer learning how to code.
 Please explain what [X] is and what role it plays in building software.
   - What are the alternatives to [X]?
 When and why would I use them?
   - I am a new developer interested in understanding the difference between [X] and [Y].
 Could you explain?